 My first programming language was C, which was taught in an introductory course in the first year.
-C is a relatively low-level language, and it helped me in understanding many concepts and working of many systems related stuff, but I feel that it is also one of the reasons that I am not able to think in higher level abstraction.
+C is a relatively low-level language, and it helped me in understanding many concepts and working on many systems related stuff.
+Still, I feel that it is also one of the reasons that I am not able to think in higher-level abstraction.
 When I started learning Python, I was not able to think anything in abstract terms.
-I wish I had put more efforts into learning Python or any other OOP language early in my college life.
+I wish I had put more effort into learning Python or any other OOP language early in my college life.

-I was hesitant about talking to people from the different linguistic background in my first and second year.
+I was hesitant about talking to people from different linguistic backgrounds in my first and second years.
 Again thanks to my inability to communicate with new people.
-I improved this later, but first impressions are crucial if not everything.
+I improved this later, but first impressions are crucial, if not everything.

 I was never a voracious reader in my childhood.
 I never tried to spend my free time with books.
 After coming to college, I saw many people reading books day and night.
 That inspired me to develop a new hobby of Reading.
 Although I still do not read a lot (just 5-6 books a year), it is better than reading none.

 I tried to write a journal to document significant events in life, but I could not maintain it regularly.
-That is one thing, which I would like to improve in coming years.
+That is one thing which I would like to improve in the coming years.